-Meaningful interaction is crucial for every successful team, making distributed team-building activities a priority.
-It helps to build professional and personal bonds, builds trust, and helps everyone feel connected and appreciated.
+Meaningful interaction is the lifeblood of every successful team.
+It is crucial in the employee onboarding process when there are new team members as well as in day-to-day work.
+This is why distributed team-building activities should be a priority from day one.
+They help to build professional and personal bonds, builds trust, and make everyone feel connected and appreciated.
 Based on a survey by Gartner, around 80% of workers started using client collaboration software in 2021.
 It’s a feasible way to stay connected with the workforce and also manage productivity.

 In fact, 2,500% more organizations are investing in virtual team building in response to the pandemic.

 Luckily, there are several ways to improve teamwork amongst remote workers and to bring them together with team-building activities.